Relative to Datum: No

 Flatness is the 3D version of surface straightness – Instead of the tolerance zone between two lines; the tolerance zone exists between two planes.

 If you want to make sure that a tabletop is perfectly flat, if you did not have a flatness callout, you would have to constrain the height of the table very tightly to make sure that the entire surface is straight.
 With flatness, you can allow the table to be flat without constraining the tabletop thickness very tight.
-(You would be rejecting tables that were good thicknesses and normally in spec if using GD&T)
+(You would be rejecting tables that were good thicknesses and normally in spec if using Geometric Dimensioning and Tolerancing.)